Polish Competition Authority investigates suspected collusion among basketball teams

 - Sport and competition law – the year in review 2020/21

-Jason Shardlow-Wrest is an English law-qualified dispute resolution lawyer at Linklaters.
-He has a wide-ranging practice in litigation and arbitration matters, including advising domestic and international clients on complex commercial and competition litigation issues.
-His experience in sports includes advising on the application and interpretation of broadcasting contracts in the context of COVID-19.
+Jason is an English law-qualified dispute resolution lawyer and Managing Associate at Linklaters.
+He has a broad practice in litigation matters, including advising domestic and international clients on complex and high value commercial and competition litigation issues.
+His experience in sports includes advising a number of different sporting stakeholders on wide-ranging issues, including matters of competition law, as well as the application and interpretation of broadcasting contracts in the context of COVID-19.